 The Pomerantz Firm announced it would be representing a class of shareholders that will be looking into whether or not Activision’s “directors or officers” engaged in securities fraud according to Variety.

-In a statement explaining their position, the law firm writes: “On January 11, 2019, the Company disclosed that it would be separating from its design and development partner Bungie, Inc. and that Bungie will assume full publishing rights and responsibilities for the “Destiny” franchise…Bungie had developed the ‘Destiny’ franchise with Activision as publisher.
+In a statement explaining their position, the law firm writes: “On January 11, 2019, the Company disclosed that it would be separating from its design and development partner Bungie, Inc. and that Bungie will assume full publishing rights and responsibilities for the “Destiny” franchise…Bungie had developed the ‘Destiny’ franchise with Activision as a publisher.
 In the first five days of the ‘Destiny’ franchise’s release, it sold $325M at retail.
 Following this announcement, Activision’s stock price fell sharply during intraday trading on January 11, 2019.”

-The fraud here will likely be whether or not company execs sold stock off at a higher value using the insider knowledge they have as company directors.
+The fraud here will likely be whether or not company execs sold the istock off at a higher value using the insider knowledge they have as company directors.
 In order to head off a steep decline in the value of their holdings that the split between Activision and Bungie would cause for ATVI, directors might have sold their shares and thus have committed a crime.

 The Future after Bungie and Activision Split.